adael/goldminer/readme.md

 # Install

 You should use python 3.
-I didn't test it with python 2
+I didn't tested it with python 2

     git clone git@github.com:adael/goldminer.git
     pip3 install bearlibterminal